abigailmurphy/adventure-advisor/README.md

 <img src="advisorImg/loading.PNG" width="250" > <img src="advisorImg/resultItinerary.PNG" width="250" >

 <br>
 Before going into documentation, lets explore one more planning feature.
 Using the drawr navigator on the top left, the user can navigate to "Find Adventures Now" which is a quick-planning feature using the users location, and the time of day to plan the rest of the day.
-It uses the same method and there are buttons currently added similar to "Plan Ahead", however the specifications do not currently work as I am changing them to be quicker and more specific to this use.
+It uses the same method and there are buttons currently added similar to "Plan Ahead".
+However the specifications do not currently work as I am changing them to be quicker and more applicable to this use.
+Location and current time do work and will communicate with ChatGPT for a generalized day-plan.
 <br>

 <img src="advisorImg/quickPlan.PNG" width="250" >